ethannicholas/panda-old/docs/functions.md

 to remove calls to functions when the return values of the calls are unused.
 In other words, given:

+@SOURCE(
+    function someFunction():Bit { return true }
+    --BEGIN
     method foo() {
         var unused := someFunction()
     }
+)

 The variable `unused` is a *dead variable*; it is written to, but never read from, and so its value is irrelevant.
-Since `someFunction()` cannot have side effects, the call to `someFunction()` does not effect anything and can be safely removed.
+Since `someFunction()` cannot have side effects, the call to `someFunction()` does not affect anything and can be safely removed.
 This means that the optimizer is permitted to rewrite the method as:

+@SOURCE(
     method foo() {
     }
+)

-Normally, this optimization will not affect anything: `someFunction()` wasn't doing anything useful anyway, so removing it should not affect the program's semantics.
+Normally, this optimization will not affect anything: `someFunction()` wasn't doing anything useful anyway and has no side effects, so removing it should not affect the program's semantics.
 Likewise, the optimizer is permitted to "fold" two redundant function calls together.
 Assuming that `someFunction()` returns a `Value` type:

+@SOURCE(
+    function someFunction():Int { return 1 }
+    --BEGIN
     method foo() {
         def a := someFunction()
         def b := someFunction()
         Console.writeLine(a + b)
     }
+)

 Since `someFunction()` cannot have modified anything, and there is no intervening code between the two calls which could have modified data upon which